TomBric/stratux-radar-display/README.md

    2. Enable a writeable persistent filesystem in the settings tab by setting "Persistent Logging".
    3. Reboot and log on to your Stratux as user pi, directory /home/pi
    4. Clone the stratux repository by "git clone https://github.com/TomBric/stratux-radar-display.git"
-   3. Execute the configuration skript: "/bin/bash /home/pi/stratux-radar-display/image/configure_radar_on_stratux.sh".
+   5. Execute the configuration skript: "/bin/bash /home/pi/stratux-radar-display/image/configure_radar_on_stratux.sh".
 It will take some time.
-   4. Configure the startup skript "image/stratux_radar.sh": Check that the bluetooth option is not specified (no "-b") and use the corresponding display option with "-d Oled_1in5" or "-d Epaper_3in7".
+   6. The script configures stratux to work with the Oled display and without bluetooth or external sound.
+So if this is your configuration, you are fine.
+Otherwise you can configure the startup skript "image/stratux_radar.sh": Check that the bluetooth option is not specified (no "-b") and use the corresponding display option with "-d Oled_1in5" or "-d Epaper_3in7".
 You can use a simple editor like nano for this: "nano image/stratux_radar.sh".
-   5. Reboot stratux.
+   7. Reboot stratux.
 If everything if installed correctly, the display software will automatically startup.

 The Oled display uses different GPIO-Pins as the baro-sensor, so there is no conflict.
 Also the e-Paper display can be connected (not the HAT version) with the baro and ahrs sensors in place.
-- Remark: Bluetooth is currently not properly supported by Stratux, so if you want audio output to your headset, please use Raspian OS Desktop on a Raspberry Zero 2 or Zero W.
+- Remark: Bluetooth is currently not properly supported by Stratux, so if you want audio output to your headset, please use an additional Raspberry Zero 2 W or Zero W for the display.
 - Remark: The ogn receiver is conflicting with connection lines of the Epaper-display.
 So if you want to use Epaper and an 868-OGN-receiver, currently you need to install the display on an Pi Zero (or Zero 2) (working to solve this ...)